filamentphp/filament/packages/forms/docs/03-fields/03-select.md

 When working with recursive relationships, you will likely want to remove the current record from the set of results.

-This can be easily be done using the `ignoreRecord` argument.
+This can be easily be done using the `ignoreRecord` argument:

 ```php
 use Filament\Forms\Components\Select;